 Boston is a very popular city break destination for both Americans and for the wider world.
 The mercury in the thermometer will rise into the mid-80s during the summer months when days are long.
 The winter months can fluctuate.
 They can be either cold and damp or cold and shoulder deep in snow.
 Of course, the most impressive season to visit New England is autumn, when the trees change color to all sorts of beautiful hues.

 – Architecture!
 The buildings are stunning.
-Boston is a very British colonial from back in the day and the city oozes of 17th Century Georgian architecture.
+Boston is very British colonial from back in the day, and the city oozes of 17th century Georgian architecture.
 The history of this city is incredible.
 There is so much to see and do.

-– From Boston Logan airport the cheapest and fast route into the city is to use the Silver Line, which is FREE inbound to South Station (including a free transfer to the Red Line).
+– From Boston Logan Airport, the cheapest and fastest route into the city is to use the Silver Line which is FREE inbound to South Station (including a free transfer to the Red Line).

 – The Silver Line Route SL1 (Logan Airport – South Station via Waterfront) bus rapid transit service is your best direct option to South Station Rail & Bus Terminal, for connections to Commuter Rail, Amtrak and bus and to the Red Line.

-– For those food guru’s, Boston serves some incredible seafood.
+– For foodies, Boston serves some incredible seafood.
 Make your way down towards the harbor front and Quincy Market for some great treats.

 To do this city in 24 hours would actually be an injustice.
-However, if 24 hours is all you have then get out early and explore!
+However, if 24 hours is all you have, then get out early and explore!
 Boston offers a bunch of tours that are all free to do.
-Follow this guide and make the best of your trip even if you’re short on time.
-These are the top sights and things to do on your one day in Boston.
+Follow this guide and make the most of your trip even if you’re short on time.
+These are the top sights and things to do during your one day in Boston.